 Why Does my Snowblower Keep Breaking Shear Pins?

-However, if the snowblower keeps breaking shear pins, it can be frustrating and costly.
-Here are some possible reasons why your snowblower might be breaking shear pins:
+However, if the snowblower keeps broken shear pins, it can be frustrating and costly.
+Here are some possible reasons why your snowblower might be broken shear pins:

 - You are using the wrong size shear pin: